-- In Harry Potter, in Deathly Hallows Part 1, there is a moment where a wizard is reciting a "short" list of dead or missing witches and wizards.
+- In Harry Potter And The Deathly Hallows Part 1, there is a moment where a wizard is reciting a "short" list of dead or missing witches and wizards.
 Among them is a witch named "Ebony Raven," who any Harry Potter fan could recognize as part of the name of Ebony Dark'ness Dementia Raven Way, a Mary Sue of epic proportions that served as the protagonist of the bad fanfiction (or satire of bad fanfiction) My Immortal.

 - The Hong Kong movie High Risk had the character Frankie Lone, an overt Take That by the director at Jackie Chan's expense — portraying him as a boozing, womanizing fraud whose stunts were really done by the main character, played by Jet Li.
 However, Jet Li did publicly apologize for his involvement later.